18F/handbook/performance-management/supervisor-resources.md

 ***NOTE: To issue a Level 1 or 2 rating on a Critical Element, those performance levels must be defined and established on the performance plan for at least 120 days***

-To initiate either plan, reach out to [Mei Goon](mailto:mei.goon@gsa.gov), TTS’s Employee & Labor Relations Specialist.
-Mei will work directly with you to create the PIP/PAP for your team member; supporting documentation will need to be submitted to Jim for review when creating the PIP/PAP.
+To initiate either plan, email our [Employee Relations contact](https://docs.google.com/document/d/15glvq9UakKUN8XTRTa6gRkhBHm2whhQyAGmf8ibTtBs/edit) in the Office of Human Resources Management.
+She will work directly with you to create the PIP/PAP for your team member; supporting documentation will need to be submitted to her for review when creating the PIP/PAP.

 ### Verifying your direct reports